gochan-org/gochan/README.md

 ## For developers (using Vagrant)
 1. Install Vagrant and Virtualbox.
 Vagrant lets you create a virtual machine and run a custom setup/installation script to make installation easier and faster.
 2. From the command line, cd into vagrant/ and run `vagrant up`.
-By default, MySQL/MariaDB is used, but if you want to test with a different SQL type, run `GC_DBTYPE=dbtype vagrant up`, replacing "dbtype" with either mysql, postgresql, or sqlite3.
+By default, MySQL/MariaDB is used, but if you want to test with a different SQL type, run `GC_DBTYPE=dbtype vagrant up`, replacing "dbtype" with either mysql or postgresql
 3. After it finishes installing the Ubuntu VM, follow the printed instructions.

 # Theme development